jsn/sillyscheme/README.rst

     * Lexical bindings.
     * Tail-call elimination works.
     * ``quasiquote`` and user defined macros.
+    * Automatic memory management / Garbage Collection.

 What doesn't:
-    * No memory management yet.
     * Error handling is just not there.

 Design